FREE SHIPPING ON ALL FEEL FREE ORDERS

-Can You Drink Kava While Pregnant?
+Can You Have Kava While Pregnant?

-Naturally, such sudden and massive changes can cause mothers to experience a host of side effects, not the least of which include stretched skin, tender breasts, swollen extremities, morning sickness, cramps, aches, and so on.[1]
+Throughout the 9 month pregnancy journey, the body undergoes dramatic transformations — the heart pumps faster, muscles expand, and joints shift to accommodate the developing child.
+Such sudden and massive changes can cause mothers to experience a host of side effects, not the least of which include stretched skin, tender breasts, swollen extremities, morning sickness, cramps, aches, and so on.[1]

 It is not recommended that pregnant people consume kava.
 Here’s what you need to know about kava and pregnancy.